-This strategy also sets out some of the challenges partner organisations have reported facing in effective Monitoring and Evaluation and proposes some ways in which TfN can help promote collaboration across the North to address these issues.
+This strategy also sets out some of the challenges partner organisations have reported facing to achieve effective M&E and proposes some ways in which TfN can help promote collaboration across the North to address these issues.

 2. Monitoring and Evaluation in a TfN context